n-crespo/NASA-2023/pages/pvs-on-windows.md

 > NOTE: The reason this is a bit janky is because VSCode has a feature that
 > lets you access WSL files while running VSCode as a Windows process, but PVS
 > will NOT work if you run VSCode as a windows process.
+So we have to force WSL
+> to run vscode inside Linux, which is why you may get an error message when
+> running `code .`

 > This also may not work if VSCode is already installed on Windows, but I
 > haven't had that problem.